mnmnotmail/website/volunteered.md

 for the purposes of stealing money and confidential data, or planting malware.
 Email technology offers no effective means to stop phishing[^sp], so it's been a runaway success for the attackers, and a disaster for millions of victims.
-Accepting this state of affairs, now _that's_ crazy.
+Accepting this state of affairs&mdash;now _that's_ crazy.

 And note that at least 9% of one billion knowledge workers[^kw] have abandoned email wherever possible for Slack and MS Teams.
-In fact, a majority are plugged into multiple messaging services, but the only _standard_ way those providers can reach their members is by email.
+In fact, a majority are plugged into multiple messaging services, and other online apps that issue notifications.

 Sunsetting SMTP is clearly necessary and feasible.
-But _email the concept_ is too important to let SaaS vendors or social networks define its future.
+But email is a foundational Internet application[^ia]; the _concept_ is too important to let SaaS vendors or social networks define its future.
-Email is a foundational Internet application[^ia].
 Therefore the open source community must act to replace it, and ___act&nbsp;now___.

 So I've drafted a protocol, TMTP[^t],